ropensci/cRegulome/README.md

 conn <- dbConnect(SQLite(), 'cRegulome.db')
 ```

-Or access the same testset file from the package direcly
+Or access the same test set file from the package directly

 ```r
 # locate the testset file and connect